Blogs

 Formulated with support from the International Finance Corporation (IFC), a member of the World Bank Group, Musim Mas’ Smallholder Program was first developed to equip smallholders with skills that would align them with the Roundtable on Sustainable Palm Oil (RSPO) Principles and Criteria.
 It is structured into topics on Environmental issues, Business Management, and Social issues.

 The duration and delivery may differ for different groups as the program is always tailored to suit the knowledge of the participating farmers, and the conditions in each regency.
-This is necessary as conditions in Sumatra can vastly differ from those of Kalimantan, among other factors.
-The program is administered on a village-wide level in a mixture of classroom and field sessions.
-Classroom lessons are delivered in a village meeting hall, known locally as a Balai Desa, or sometimes in the smallholders’ farms.
+This is necessary as conditions in Sumatra can be vastly different from that of Kalimantan, among other factors.
+The program is administered on a village-wide level, in a mixture of classroom and field sessions.
+Classroom lessons are delivered in a village meeting hall, known locally as a Balai Desa, or sometimes in the farms of the smallholders.

 Also, depending on the facilities available, the classroom sessions are delivered as presentations with projection facilities are available.
 Otherwise, the group’s trainers use posters.